prateeshreddy/MERN-Stack-Social-Media-App/README.md

 # MERN-Stack-Social-Media-App

 ### Front-End : React , Redux
-### Back-End : Noje.js , Express.js , MongoDB
+### Back-End : Node.js , Express.js , MongoDB

 This Project is built using the above Full Stack MERN tools.
-This Application is a simple social media app that allows users to post interesting events that happened in their lives.
+This Application is a social media app that allows users to post interesting events that happened in their lives.

 # Live Demo